ramihii/Atomatic/README.md

 If you didn't install Gradle, replace `gradle` with `gradlew.bat` on Windows and with `gradlew` on Linux (and probably same for Mac).

-1. Execute `gradle setupCiWorkspace`.
+1. Execute `gradle setupCIWorkspace`.
 This sets up Forge and downloads the necessary libraries to build Atomatic.
 This might take some time, be patient.
 	* You will generally only have to do this once until the Forge version in `build.properties` changes.
 2. Execute `gradle buildPublic`.
 If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
 This should be relatively quick.
     * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.